-From thank-you gifts to office parties to gatherings of friends and family (complete with reindeer-antler headbands), ’tis the season to uncork lots and lots of wine bottles.
+From thank-you gifts to office parties, (complete with reindeer-antler headbands), ’tis the season to uncork lots and lots of wine bottles.
 A bottle of wine is a thoughtful gift and a welcome addition to any seasonal potluck.
-Use this handy guide, to choose get the best reds and whites for each occasion.
+Use this handy guide to choose the best wines to bring to a party.

 Easy, Affordable Gifts

-Strategy: Get great value by purchasing a pack of six bottles of wine and dividing it up as thank-you gifts for coworkers, friends, the handyman who fixed that leaky pipe, you name it.
+Strategy: Get great value by purchasing a pack of six bottles of wine and dividing it up as thank-you gifts for coworkers, friends, or handyman who fixed that leaky pipe.
 Reds: Look for red wines that can pair well with food or be consumed on their own.
 Something light like a Pinot Noir will please everyone on your list.
 White: Chardonnay is the perfect rich white wine for the Holiday season.

-Strategy: Make the recipient feel special at the moment the bottle is unwrapped.
-Best of all, it’s memorable long after it’s been uncorked—perhaps years from now.
+Strategy: Make the recipient feel special the moment the bottle is unwrapped.
+Give memorable bottles that will surprise and delight the recipient.
 Reds: Consider gifting an older bottle.
 A bottle that has been aged over 7 years will have a mellow complexity that makes it a special gift.
 Whites: Consider a lesser-known varietal like Chenin Blanc or Vermentino.
 Of course, you can never go wrong with a beautiful bottle of sparkling wine.

 Office Holiday Party

-Strategy: Keep the focus on chatting, reconnecting and reminiscing with flavorful wines that stand up to hearty, winter-season fare but also drink well on their own—just as fruity, spicy cocktails typically do.
-Reds: Bone-warming, palate-coating Malbec or Syrah.
+Strategy: Keep the focus on chatting, reconnecting, and reminiscing with co-workers.
+Choose fruity, spicy wines that stand up to hearty winter fare.
+Reds: Bone-warming, palate-coating reds like Malbec or Syrah.
 Whites: Versatile, crowd-pleasing wines like Sauvignon Blanc.

 Family Holiday Dinner

-Strategy: Minimize the fuss of wine selection, and demonstrate that you put some thought and effort into picking wines you wouldn’t uncork on an ordinary weeknight.
+Strategy: Take the lead and pick out a few bottles to minimize group decision making.
+Try choosing a few special wines you wouldn’t uncork on an ordinary weeknight.
 Reds: Please every palate by selecting two red wines.
-Go for a fruity and concentrated red that complements rich holiday foods, such as a Rioja (made of the Tempranillo grape), from Spain.
+Go for a fruity and concentrated red that complements rich holiday foods, such as a Rioja, along with a lighter blended bottle.
 Consider serving a dessert wine like Port to end dinner on a high note.
-White: A lush and fruity white, such as a Chardonnay or Viognier, that has the heft to stand up to everything on the table.
+White: Choose a crowd pleasing white, like Chardonnay or Viognier, that has the heft to stand up to everything on the table.

 Gathering Among Friends

 Strategy: Make it all about the party, not the wine.
 Choose a bottle that everyone will love, but not so good that it’s the subject of discussion.
-Reds: A cheerful party pour, such as a California Cabernet, Merlot or Pinot Noir—varieties everyone’s likely to be familiar with, like Cabernet Sauvignon or Merlot.
+Reds: Try a wine that everyone is likely to be familiar with, like Cabernet Sauvignon or Merlot.
 These approachable wines make cheerful party pours.
-White: Get two: a sparkling wine, such as Prosecco or Cava, and a quaffable white from Spain, such as a fruity Albariño.
+White: Get two: a sparkling wine, and a quaffable white from Spain, such as a fruity Albariño.

 Sign up for Blue Apron Wine and save on your first order!
 Click here.